slausmeister/AutoHDR/readme.md

     return smoothed_labels
 ```

 # Evaluating Data Augmentations
+For evaluation we iterate over every possible augmentation method and select hyperparameters such that the amount of data is increased by factor eight.
+This value is chosen since it is the maximal factor using flipping and rotation and we want to obtain comparable results.
+Each augementation method is combined with either no label smoothing, moving average or gaussian smoothing.
+Overall we obtain 21 possible combinations of label smoothing and data augmention.
+For each of them the model is trained 30 times and we save the mean of all losses after each epoch.

+## General observations
+What immediately catches the eye, is that data augmentation in principle has a positive impact on the model's performance.

+Sobering, however is the impact of label smoothing.
+Without data augmentation it even seems to have a negative effect.
+At least on augmented data the models that are trained on smoothed data perform better than the ones with untreated labels.
+This suggests the assumption that having a certain amount of training data available is neccessary for label smoothing to work.
+But this question is up to another evaluation since we are focusing on small datasets.

 ![](/assets/compare_aug_losses.png)

-Fig blah: Comparison average epoch losses of different augmentations.
+Fig 8: Comparison average epoch validation losses of different augmentations.
 We see that the augmentations perform similar and all significantly better then without augmentation.
 See [stani-stein.com/AutoHDR](https://www.stani-stein.com/AutoHDR/#evaluating-data-augmentations) for an interactive version of the plot.

 ## Comparing Augmentations
+TODO

 # References
 [Chen et al., 2020] Chen, Pengguang, et al. "Gridmask data augmentation." arXiv preprint arXiv:2001.04086 (2020).